keith12345/cpp_udemy/spark-difinitive-guide-notes/notes/chapter_2.md

 output partitions - think `n x m` complexity.
 This is often referred to as a **shuffle** in which Spark will exchange partitions across a cluster.

-With narrow transformations, spark with automatically perform an operation called **pipelining** - mean that if we specify multiple filter on DataFrames, they'll all be performed in memroy (can't say the same for shuffles).
+With narrow transformations, spark with automatically perform an operation called **pipelining** - meaning that if we specify multiple filters on DataFrames, they'll all be performed in memory (can't say the same for shuffles).
 Spark will write data to disk during shuffles when necessary.

 ## Lazy Evaluation